biobakery/synmetap/README.txt

 We have distributed an error model file within our repository.
 You can find it in input/ill100v5_p.gzip.
 It is based on aligned Illumina sequencing data.
 More details can be found in GemSIM paper (doi:10.1186/1471-2164-13-74).

+4. User-provide genomes
+Some newly sequenced genomes might not be published and if you have access to them and want to use them, you can place them directly in the folder _input/user_genome_.
+If you also want the pipeline generate gold standard gene and module abundacne tables (see below for details), you need to provide KO annotation files as well for these genomes.
+Annotation files should be placed in folder with the same base name as the sequence file.

+Example folder structure:
+user_genome
+- genome1.fna
+- genome1
+-- genome1.ko.tab.txt
+-- ...
+- genom2.fna
+-- genome2.ko.tab.txt
+-- ...
+- ...

 Output files
 =================